Fact Check: Did Iranian Airstrikes Kill Israeli PM's Brother, Iddo Netanyahu? Truth Emerges

 It showed a building with the same triangular-shaped elements of the roof as in the video reviewed in the write-up.

-The footage of the burning house was uploaded online weeks before the U.S. and Israel attacked Iran on Feb.
-28, 2026.
+The footage of the burning house was uploaded online weeks before the US and Israel attacked Iran on February 28, 2026.

 The clip reviewed was recorded in New Jersey, United States and not anywhere in the Middle East.

-As of publication, no credible news reports indicated that Iddo Netanyahu had been harmed or killed.
+As of publication, there are no credible reports or official statements from the Israeli government indicating that Iddo Netanyahu has been harmed.

 Read also